 Moving halfway across the world to live and work abroad is always a big challenge, but also hands down my favourite way to explore this amazing world.
-I’m still new to Shanghai, China but reflecting on the experiences and lessons I’ve learned in this short period of time I know this has been a good move.
+I’m still feel new to Shanghai, China but reflecting on the experiences and lessons I’ve learned in this short period of time I know this has been a good move.
 I moved to China with the idea of living here for a year, but one month in I realised that I would definitely be living here for longer.
+Now two years late I have signed another two year work contract.

-Here are the most important things I have learned so far while living and working in Shanghai, China.
+Here are some important things I have learned so far while living and working in Shanghai, China.

 1. WeChat is Everything